🚀 See Middesk in action with an instant, self-guided demo

 Let’s first answer some basic questions: what is an EIN search, and why would a business want to look up another company’s EIN?

-An Employer Identification Number (EIN) search is a check to ensure a business has a legitimate EIN, and that the EIN actually corresponds to that business.
+An Employer Identification Number (EIN) search is a check to verify a businsses' EIN number, and that the EIN actually corresponds to that business.
 An EIN is a unique number the IRS issues to businesses operating in the US, and is used primarily for tracking corporate tax reporting.

 Why you need to complete an EIN search for business verification